yaqwsx/KiKit/doc/plugins.md

 ## Writing custom plugins

-The plugins should are implemented by overriding one of the plugin types specified in `../kikit/plugin.py`.
+The plugins should be implemented by overriding one of the plugin types specified in `../kikit/plugin.py`.
 Currently, the following plugin types are
 supported:
 - `HookPlugin` - this is a plugin that features a number of callback that are